fgauna12/fgauna12.github.io/_posts/2020-03-05-installing-linkerd-using-azure-devops.md

     sudo chmod +x /usr/local/bin/linkerd
 ```

-The first line, `set -e`, will ensure that the pipeline fails in case there's an error.
+The first line, `set -e`, will ensure that the pipeline fails when there's an error in the bash script.

 These steps will ensure that the Linkerd CLI is installed on the agent running the pipeline.